sofiaje/BookApp/README.md

 # BookApp - LitRate

 ## Introduction
 Welcome to the LitRate project!
-This application is developed for the LitRate bookstore to manage their book inventory and provide a seamless experience for users to explore, rate, and save books.
+This application is developed for the imaginary LitRate bookstore to manage their book inventory and provide a seamless experience for users to explore, rate, and save books.
+In this project, the primary objective is to acquire knowledge and skills related to the utilization of a headless Content Management System (CMS).

 ## Features
 ### Admin